ahwagner1/ahwagner1.github.io/posts/intro_to_quartz.md

 };
 ```

-in C would make code much more organized compared to what has to happen currently for the same functionality.
+in C would make code more organized (and less verbose) compared to what has to happen currently for the same functionality.

 ### **Type System**